Michelle Shocked: Religion and views on homosexuality

 While performing at the Wild Goose Festival in June 2011, a Christian event at which the inclusion of gay Christians was debated, Shocked responded to an audience member's question about homosexuality by saying "Who drafted me as a gay icon?
 You are looking at the world's greatest homophobe.
 Ask God what He thinks."

 On March 17, 2013, Shocked made an impromptu speech against same-sex marriage during a concert at Yoshi's nightclub in San Francisco, which led some audience members to leave in protest and the club's management to end the show.
 All venues eventually cancelled scheduled performances of her "Roadworks Tour" in response to reports of Shocked's remarks.
 In a March 20, 2013, email to the news media, Shocked apologized, saying that her comments had been misinterpreted, and that she was not describing her own opinions about homosexuality, but rather those of some Christians.
 An audio recording of the performance was reported as contradicting Shocked's post-performance explanation.

 On April 1, 2013, Shocked appeared on CNN's Piers Morgan Live to clarify her remarks.
 Morgan asked Shocked three times whether she was "homophobic".
 Eventually, Shocked stated "If you want to keep this simple for the audience, let me just give you a straight no, I'm not homophobic.
 But the truth, I don't think, lies in the simplicity.
 It's in the nuance, and that's been completely lost in this."
 She said that the meaning behind her prior comments was misinterpreted.

 Political activity

 A photograph of Shocked being detained during a protest that appears on the cover of her 1988 album Short Sharp Shocked was taken by Chris Hardy of the San Francisco Examiner at a protest in San Francisco during the 1984 Democratic National Convention.
 Years later, Shocked was arrested during the November 29, 2011, eviction of the Occupy Los Angeles movement.

 Awards

-Shocked was honored as having the Folk Album of the Year at the CMJ New Music Awards ceremony in late October 1989, taped in New York City for later broadcast.
+Shocked was honored with Folk Album of the Year at the CMJ New Music Awards ceremony in late October 1989, taped in New York City for later broadcast.
 The award recognized the popularity of Short Sharp Shocked with college radio listeners.